 - Soil Air

-Soil air contains numerous gases such as carbon dioxide, oxygen, and nitrogen and is different from the atmosphere in various perspectives.
 It contains less portion of oxygen and more concentration of carbon dioxide.
-Furthermore, it contains more moisture than the atmosphere and helps for plant growth and soil biodiversity.
+Furthermore, it contains more moisture than the atmosphere and helps plant growth and soil biodiversity.
 The composition and content of soil air are greatly determined by the relationships between soil and water.

-It is a branch of soil science that deals with the chemical properties of soil separates and chemical reactions taking place in the soil.
+It is a branch of soil science that deals with the chemical properties of soil separate and chemical reactions taking place in the soil.
 It is essentially an important branch to deal with soil fertility, soil productivity, plant nutrition.
-Moreover, it also helps to control the application of synthetic chemicals such as pesticides, weedicides, insecticides, and fertilizers to ensure efficient use and control over different conditions.

 It is a branch of soil science that deals with soil biodiversity concerning plant growth, development, production, environmental protection, and regulation of changing climate.
 It deals with the inhabiting organisms in the soil and their activities, functions, and biology.